 Christina is Dr. Jillian Dougherty's technician.
 She started working at the Animal Center in April 2009.
 She moved to Helena in 2004 to attend Carroll College.
 She and her boyfriend are building their four-legged family which currently consists of three cats: Max, Penny, and Shiva.

 Amy is Dr. Liz Dagnall's technician.
 Amy has worked as a veterinary technician across the country for nearly three decades and she still loves every day of it.
 She currently lives with two cats, Jack and Ronda, and a spoiled rotten umbrella cockatoo named Ullr.
-Amy has been in Montana for two years now and believes she has finally found a home with us here at the Animal Center.
+Amy has been with us at the Animal Center since July 2016.

-Keli has worked with us as Dr. Julie Kappes' technician since 2001.
+Keli is Dr. McGowan's technician.
+She first started working at the Animal Center in 2001.
 She enjoys spending time with her husband and two daughters and engages in many outdoor activities.

-Christine has worked as a part-time vet tech at the Animal Center for more than 15 years.
+Christine has worked as a part-time vet tech at the Animal Center since 1998.
 She completed veterinarian assistant school and went to Louisiana following Hurricane Katrina to work with abandoned animals.